Seankelly36/virtual20/README.md

 ### setDelegator

-Set `_delegator` as the delegator of the ERC721 with tokenId as `_tokenId`.
+Set `_delegator` as the delegator of the VIRTUAL with tokenId as `_tokenId`.

 Emits an {SetDelegator} event.

-The delegator attribute can be set to address(0), which means the ERC721 has no delegator.
+The delegator attribute can be set to address(0), which means the VIRTUAL has no delegator.

 ``` js
 function setDelegator(address _delegator, uint256 _tokenId) external returns (bool);